 Prospective graduate assistants should allow at least 8 weeks between the signing of an assistantship contract and the issuance of the first stipend check.
 The first stipend check usually will not be received until the sixth week of school.
 Graduate assistants still must bring a minimum of $2,000 to pay for housing, food, books, fees, etc., prior to receiving the first stipend.

-You can find more information about graduate assistantships including currently available assistantships on the website of the Graduate School.
+You can find more information about graduate assistantships, including currently available assistantships at Graduate Assistantships on the Graduate School website.

-You can find more information about the Competitive Graduate Award on the website of the Graduate School.
+You can find more information about the Competitive Graduate Award on the Graduate School website.

 SIUE offers a variety of on-campus employment opportunities for students.
 Salaries are set near the U.S. minimum hourly wage of $8.00 per hour.
 Students must interview for such positions in person after arrival.
 Moreover, students have to be enrolled and financially cleared in order to apply for on-campus employment.
 Government regulations and University Policy limit international student employment to 20 hours per week in an on-campus position.

 You can find more information about on-campus employment on the Student Employment website.